MA

 Why study MA Medieval Britain and Europe at Aberystwyth University?

-• History has been taught in Aberystwyth since 1872, making our department the oldest in Wales and one of the foremost in Britain
+• History has been taught in Aberystwyth since 1872, making our department the oldest in Wales and one of the foremost in Britain.

-• A lively postgraduate community of fellow-medievalists
+• You’ll join a lively postgraduate community of fellow-medievalists.

-• Benefit from small group teaching
+• You'll benefit from small group teaching.

 Modules September start - 2025